 Description: The Halti Optifit head halter by The Company of Animals is a good option if your dog is reactive, strong, and/or pulls hard on walks.
 The nose strap slides over your dog’s muzzle, and the head strap buckles behind your dog’s ears.
 There is a sliding camlock under your dog’s chin so that you can tighten the muzzle strap to fit your dog’s face.
 The Halti has a padded nose strap for your dog’s comfort, and flexible cheek straps to fit a variety of dog face shapes.

 Pros: The Halti is highly customizable, which makes for a comfortable and secure fit.
 It also has a couple of extra safety features, including reflective cheek straps and a safety clip that attaches to your dog’s collar.
-The Halti also has wider straps than the Gentle Leader halter, which distribute weight more evenly across your dog’s nose.
+The Halti also has wider straps than the Gentle Leader halter, which distributes weight more evenly across your dog’s nose.

 Cons: A lot of dogs don’t like wearing a head halter, so getting them used to the Halti can be a bit of a challenge.
-Make sure you take the time to properly train your dog to wear it, and don’t just force it over her head.
+Make sure you take the time to properly train your dog to wear it and don’t just force it over her head.

 Description: The PetSafe Gentle Leader’s design is very similar to the Halti Optifit.
 A nose strap goes around your dog’s muzzle, and through a ring under his chin, while a neck strap buckles behind your dog’s ears.
 The leash is clipped on underneath the dog’s chin, and when he pulls, the nose strap tightens around his muzzle.
 This makes pulling uncomfortable and allows you more control.
 It also allows you to direct his attention away from unwanted stimuli by gently guiding his face away.